tock/book/src/usb-hid.md

 # Implementing a USB Keyboard Device

 The Tock kernel supports implementing a USB device and we can setup our kernel so that it is recognized as a USB keyboard device.

-You need to have a board with a suitable USB header.
-Boards that support this
-module:

-- imix
-- nRF52840dk
+This is necessary to enable the HOTP key to send the generated key to the computer when logging in.

 ## Configuring the Kernel

 We need to setup our kernel to include USB support, and particularly the USB HID (keyboard) profile.
-This requires modifying the board.rs.
+This requires modifying the boards `main.rs` file.
+You should add the following setup near the end of main.rs, just before the creating the `Platform` struct.

 You first need to create three strings that will represent this device to the USB host.